-However, the Australian workforce did not see it that way.
+However, Australian managers did not see it that way.
 Almost all respondents (97%) agreed that a creative leader is one who "leads people and processes creatively" but only half (54%) agreed a creative leader is "one who creates."
 Women and respondents in the 20 to 30 age group were more open minded than the mean.
 Female respondents were more likely to agree (65%) a creative leader is one who creates- a small but notable difference.
+However, 100% of respondents aged 20 to 30 agreed that a creative leader is one who creates - a small but notable difference.
 However, 100% of respondents aged 20 to 30 agreed that a creative leader is one who creates - demonstrating a broader definition of creativity.